SystemsApproach/tcpcc/algorithm.rst

 against wraparound; it is not treated as part of the sequence number for the purpose of ordering or acknowledging data.

-The second extension allows TCP to augment its cumulative acknowledgment with selective acknowledgments of any additional segments that have been received but aren’t contiguous with all previously received segments.
-This is the *selective acknowledgment*, or *SACK*, option.
-When the SACK option is used, the receiver continues to acknowledge segments normally—the meaning of the ``Acknowledge`` field does not change—but it also extends the header with additional acknowledgments for any blocks received out-of-order.
-This allows the sender to retransmit just the segments that are missing instead of all the segments that follow a dropped segment.
-Receiving multiple segments out-of-order (after a dropped segment) becomes increasingly likely as networks become faster and the delay × bandwidth product of networks increases.

-Without SACK, there are only two reasonable strategies for a sender to deal with segments that are received out-of-order.
-The pessimistic strategy responds to a timeout by retransmitting not just the segment that timed out, but any segments transmitted subsequently.
-In effect, the pessimistic strategy assumes the worst: that all those segments were lost.
-The disadvantage of the pessimistic strategy is that it may unnecessarily retransmit segments that were successfully received the first time.
-The other strategy is to respond to a timeout by retransmitting only the segment that timed out.
-This optimistic approach assumes the rosiest scenario: that only the one segment has been lost.
-The disadvantage of the optimistic strategy is that it is very slow to recover when a series of consecutive segments has been lost, as might happen when there is congestion.
-It is slow because each segment’s loss is not discovered until the sender receives an ACK for its retransmission of the previous segment.
-This means it consumes one RTT per segment until it has retransmitted all the segments in the lost series.
-With the SACK option, a better strategy is available to the sender: retransmit just the segments that fill the gaps between the segments that have been selectively acknowledged.

 4.2 Additive Increase/Multiplicative Decrease
 ---------------------------------------------